Convicted202/angular-express-scaffolder/README.md

 This project is generated with yo angular-generator for front-end part and express scaffolder for back-end with purpose of creating a nice looking and comfy structure to develop apps

+To start run `npm start` to install all the dependencies

 Running `yo angular:route <myroute>` from client will create route, controller, view

 ## Build & development